- the contest accepts music & lyrics or lyrics (only) entries – there is no Instrumental section

 - COMEDY /NOVELTY- the ‘Geoff Mack Commemorative Award’ –open category

-- LOCAL HEROES- the ‘Johnny Ashcroft Commemorative Award’- open category.
-This category is for writers whose subject is either an individual, or a group ie stockman, doctor, paramedic, police, fire fighter/s, soldier/s, Lifesaver/s, Volunteer or citizen who the writer feels should be honoured with a song.
+- LOCAL HEROES & EVENTS – the ‘Johnny Ashcroft Commemorative Award’- open category.
+This category is for writers whose subject is either an individual, or a group ie stockman, doctor, paramedic, police, fire fighter/s, soldier/s, Lifesaver/s, Volunteer or citizen or an Event involving Australians – who the writer feels should be honoured with a song.
 The TSA provide support to Legacy by donating half the entry fees for this category to Legacy.

 - TSA NEW SONGWRITER OF THE YEAR – The new Songwriter of The Year Award for a team or individual is to recognise and promote new talent in Australian Country Music.
 There is a cash prize of $1000.00 for the winning song only plus up to three trophies.
 This award is for original material, lyric and melody and has date restrictions as well – the song must be commercially available/released from the last 12 months.
-Entrants (along with each member of the songwriting team) must have had their first commercial release within the last 5 years prior to the close of this competition ie between the 1st October 2016 and the 30th September 2021.
-Also, no member of the (song writing) team can have won a song writing contest with a commercially released song in the last 5 years.
-Any Song entered must have been commercially released after 1st October 2020.
+Entrants (along with each member of the songwriting team) must have had their first commercial release within the last 5 years prior to the close of this competition ie between the 1st October 2018 and the 30th September 2023.
+Any Song entered must have been commercially released after 1st October 2022.
 Commercially released means that the song is recorded and a copy of that recording is available for purchase through any medium including private sale.
 Entrants may be asked to provide information to this effect.

 Country Song of The Year: There is an award for Country Song of the Year.
-The song will be selected from the winners of all the sections and will be selected by a special panel based.
-The award will be a separate presentation on the night.
+The song will be selected from the winners of all the sections and will be selected by a special panel.
+The award will be a separate presentation on the night of the Awards.

 All entries will be judged by various panels selected by the TSA from the music industry.
 A panel of three judges shall be involved in the judging process.
 Each member of the panel shall score the song on an overall basis.
 Semi finalists will be judged again by a different panel to determine the finalists and the eventual winners.